wlakom/gravemap-osm/README.md

 ---
 Things to do:

 1. "sector:name-N" is not visible.
+Get always class="ng-hide|".
 Every letter matches except "N".
 Probably confused with "Null".

 Initialization Issue:
 Ensure that the active.tags['sector:name'] is correctly initialized and not set to null somewhere in your code.